photoprism/photoprism-docs/docs/user-guide/advanced/restore.md

 2. `photoprism restore -i [filename-to-your-sql-dump]`
 3. [Re-index (Complete rescan)](../../user-guide/library/originals.md) your library, in order to re-generate thumbnails.

+**Important**: When restoring the database, the login credentials will also be restored.

 Helpful information can be found on [GitHub](https://github.com/photoprism/photoprism/discussions/772) as well.